-This model (dyntickRCU-irq-ssl.spin) results in a correct verification with a bit more than half a million states, passing without errors.
+: outermost -> This model (dyntickRCU-irq-ssl.spin) reold_gp_idle = (grace_period_state == GP_IDLE); sults in a correct verification with a bit more than half it is a million states, passing without errors.
 However, this version of the model does not handle NMIs, which are taken up in the nest section.